univention/ucs-school/doc/ucsschool-changelog/README.md

 errata YAML files in the directory [/doc/errata/published](../errata/published).
 The changelog associates the changes in their respective section in the changelog.
+When doing a release, move the advisory files for the packages you want to release to `published` and name them e.g.
+`2022-11-18-ucs-school-lib.yaml`.
+The format is important because it is used to create the `changelog.rst`.

+If you correct anything, please do so in the advisories, not in the `changelog.rst`

 ## Create a changelog